cs7org/TheaterQ/README.md

 Multiple TheaterQ qdisc instances can be added to syncgroups, e.g. to sync the Trace File replay between a forward and return link.
 Use the following workflow:
 1. Create both qdiscs on different interfaces but add the `syncgroup <group>` option.
 All qdiscs with the same syncgroup number will be started synchronously.
 With default settings, 8 syncgroups are available (0-7), while each group can have up to 8 members.
 To add a syncgroup, they have to be in stage `LOAD`, `ARM` or `FINISH`.
 2. Load the Trace Files.
 Note: Trace files can have different entries and lengths, just the start point is synchronized between the groups.
-3. Setting one qdisc to the `RUN` stage will set all the other to `RUN`, whenever possible (e.g. a Trace File was ingested and they are in a suitable stage).
+3. Setting one qdisc to the `RUN` stage will set all the other to `RUN`, whenever possible (e.g. a Trace File was ingested, and they are in a suitable stage).
 It is also possible to set one or more qdiscs to the `ARM` stage; in this case, the first received packet on any qdisc in this stage and group will set all members and itself to `RUN`.
 4. Setting one qdisc of a group to stage `LOAD` or `CLEAR` will set all other members to `LOAD` and stop the Trace File replay.
 5. Pass to `syncgroup -1` to a qdisc to leave the current syncgroup.